Bioidentical hormones — a guide to your options and alternatives

 effects.
 Often the actual symptoms that we are looking for relief from.

 When progesterone therapy is called for, we favor the use of bioidentical forms,

 whether in low-dose over-the-counter creams, compounded prescription-strength preparations,

 such as creams, “melts” and troches, or in the sole brand-name, FDA-approved prescription-strength

 called Prometrium.
-If you have a uterus, and you go on estradiol estrogen
+If you go on estradiol estrogen

 If you have had a hysterectomy, you may find that a low-dose, over-the-counter progesterone